Spartanlasergun/Advanced_Level_Statistics/Exercise_1f/Readme.md

 multiple variances across multiple sets of data, a much higher level of relation needs to exist between the data points themselves.
 When it comes to making predictions this quality of the variance as being much more fickle a statistic, makes it invaluable when compared to absolute values such as the 'Mean Absolute Deviation'.

+### Unbiased and Biased samples

+The textbook in this instance does not mention the difference between biased and unbiased samples.
+The formula given for the standard deviation and variance uses the population mean explicitly.
+However, the principle behind biased and unbiased sample is important in cosideration of some of the larger foundational and conceptual ideas in statistics.

+The difference is as follows:
+* For an entire dataset or given population, the standard deviation is $\sigma$ = $\sqrt{\Sigma((x - \mu)^2) \over n}$

+* For a biased data sample the standard deviation is $s_n$ = $\sqrt{\Sigma((x - \bar x)^2) \over n}$

+* For a unbiased data sample the standard deviation is s<sub>n-1</sub> = $\sqrt{\Sigma((x - \bar x)^2) \over n-1}$

+The difference as can be noted above, is that an unbiased calculation divides by a sample size of n-1, whereas a biased sample divides by n.

+This is a phenomenon that is analagous to the difference between Mean Absolute Deviation and the Root Mean Square Error.
+Generally speaking, the sample mean
+$\bar x$, is likely to be greater or less than the true population mean $\mu$.
+Tests with large random samples show that while the unbiased calculation is obvioulsy less precise than the biased calculation (which uses the true sample mean), the error it produces for any given sample of the data is actually less than the biased calculation.
+So the convention is that we use the unbiased calculation for samples of a population rather than the biased calculation.